Nsfr750/MSR605/Docs/OMRON.md

 *1 [Transparent Mode]
 If "DLE(10H)" character is used in of the text as a part of command or response, double DLE(10H) must be transmitted as below for transmission.
-For details, see ISO 2111 “4.
-Presentation of data” and “5.
-Reception of data”.
+For details, see ISO 2111 â€œ4.
+Presentation of dataâ€ and â€œ5.
+Reception of dataâ€.
 ```
 ```
 DLE (10H) -> DLE DLE (10H 10H)